 The longer the inflammation persists, the longer the muscles are turned off.
 Eventually your organs start to drop down because they aren’t being properly held in place.
 And that’s when you’re picking up Depends at Costco because you can’t sneeze, cough, or laugh without piddling everywhere because your poor bladder is being flattened by all your innards.

 When I see people in the gym with obvious signs of abdominal dysfunction, doing crunches as if they were on fire and it was the only way the flames could be extinguished… it worries me.
 Not just because they are wrecking their spine, but they are wasting their time.
-They are trying to use muscles that are turned off because of inflammation, and ladies… you’re pancaking your butt in the process – and contributing to the 401K of all the mom-jean manufacturers.
+They are trying to use muscles that are turned off because of inflammation.

 You might be thinking, ‘uh, reflexive inhibit…I don’t care!
 Tell me what to do about it!’
 And in my best Wooderson impression I would say – ‘patience darlin, patience!’